ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx_tune/kernel_comp_lib.md

 Documentation on each of the parameters discussed below can be found in the [admin-guide](https://github.com/torvalds/linux/blob/master/Documentation/admin-guide/sysctl/net.rst) and [networking](https://github.com/torvalds/linux/blob/master/Documentation/networking/ip-sysctl.rst) documentation within the Linux source.

-Run the the below to list all kernel parameters.
+Run the command below to list all kernel parameters.

 ```bash
 sudo sysctl -a
 ```

-Below are the network stack settings used for performance testing.
+Shown below are the network stack settings used for performance testing.

 ```
 sudo sysctl -w net.core.somaxconn=65535